 2017 saw Shookrah acclaimed both nationally (Irish Times 'Best Irish Band of 2017', 50 People to Watch in 2018) and internationally (Afropunk, Clash Magazine) with the release of their singles ‘Gerascophobia’ and ‘Our Own Way’ from the Clichés EP.
 Exploiting their fast-growing reputation as ’one of the most exciting bands around’ (Wonderland Magazine), the group appeared at an array of festivals and accompanied Billy Ocean and Vulfpeck’s Theo Katzman on their Irish tours before knuckling down to write an album’s worth of new material over the winter.
 A bouncing summer anthem complete with rich backing vocals and 90’s handclaps is the first statement of that intent from that album.

-Recorded and produced by Brendan Fennessy (O Emperor ), the single is accompanied by a tongue-in-cheek music video directed by Jeff Doyle and Shaun Ryan of Crooked Gentlemen.
-‘Don’t Wanna Doubt You’ will be available to download and stream from May 28th on all music platforms.
+Recorded and produced by Brendan Fennessy (O Emperor), the single is accompanied by a tongue-in-cheek music video directed by Emmet O'Riabhaigh.
+‘Don’t Wanna Doubt You’ is now available to download and stream on all music platforms.

 “I wanted to recapture the excitement and anticipation of an early romance, focusing mainly on that pre-consummation period, when you don’t really know what’s up and want to kiss the heck out of your love interest and want to know when and how that can be made possible.
 I think there’s a lot of contention around the idea of romancing and what constitutes a smooth but also respectful move, and rightly so, most of us are a little misguided around communication in that way.
 ‘Don’t Wanna Doubt You’ originally titled so with (Respectfully Woo Me) is a kind of peace offering, I’m taking a little autonomy over the situation and saying “Hey look, I’m going to tell you in words what works for me (because reading between the lines has shown us to be a little illiterate so far) and it can still be sexy, spontaneous and fun because we’re both truly comfortable with and conscious of what’s going down”.”